aurelio-amerio/techytok/_posts/2019-04-26-from-zero-to-julia.md

 You have successfully set up Julia to work with a Docker container.
 Now, when you want to start coding with Julia, you simply need start you containers either via DockStation or `docker-compose up` and connect to them using Atom and the Juno IDE.

+You can find all the code for this tutorial at <https://github.com/aurelio-amerio/techytok-examples/tree/master/julia-docker> and the docker hub repository at <https://cloud.docker.com/repository/docker/aureamerio/techytok-examples/general>

 Have fun exploring Julia!
 I hope you enjoyed this tutorial, if you liked it stay tuned for further guides here, at TechyTok!